HancockJ/CryptoTradingBot/README.md

 # CryptoTradingBot
-We are planning on developing a trading bot for use on the Kraken crypto exchange.
+Trading bot for use on the Kraken crypto exchange.
 This bot will perform multiple different trading tasks, most likely not algorithmic trading.

 Built by Jack Hancock and Jon Crosse.